aanunez/ipsy/docs/index.rst

     ./ipsy.py patch ./game.rom ./patch_for_game.ips

-This will generate a file named 'game_patched.rom'
+This will generate a file named 'game_patched.rom'.

 If you want to generate a patch use...
 ::

     ./ipsy.py diff ./game.rom ./edited_game.ips

 This will generate a file named 'patch.ips'

 When diffing you can also enable Run Length Encoding (RLE)
 ::